oblador/react-native-vector-icons/README.md

 ## Usage with [TabBarIOS](http://facebook.github.io/react-native/docs/tabbarios.html)

 Simply use `Icon.TabBarItemIOS` instead of `TabBarIOS.Item`.
-This is an extended component that works exactly the same but with three additional properties:
+This is an extended component that works exactly the same but with three additional properties

 | Prop                    | Description                                                             | Default       |
 | ----------------------- | ----------------------------------------------------------------------- | ------------- |